 Lenovo has made quite the comeback in recent years and distinguished itself as a strong contender when it comes to the small and medium sized businesses.
 What do you believe is the reason behind this turnaround?

 Yes, absolutely!
-Traditionally, we’ve had a strong legacy of success in Canada in which we are very proud.
-We are well represented in larger organizations, such as banks, telco, insurance and large government entities.
+Traditionally, we’ve had a strong legacy of success in Canada of which we are very proud.
+We are well represented in larger organizations, such as banks, telco, insurance, and large government entities.
 This is a direct result of our heritage in Canada and continues to be an important part of our business.
 To realize the full value of our business opportunity, however, we began to turn our attention to other market segments – including the SME market.

 Within SME, we are taking the approach of augmenting our strong channel relationships with defined, Lenovo-assisted end-user relationships.
-This effort has brought together many areas our business including marketing, operations, customer data, client engagement and channel partnership.
+This effort has brought together many areas of our business including marketing, operations, customer data, client engagement, and channel partnership.
 It has also meant a renewed value proposition that strikes a chord with SME prospects.

 This value proposition tries to address a fundamental question of “will they (SME) see value in what we bring?”
 We think the answer is Yes.

 As a result of our focus, we are well on our way to increase the amount of Lenovo SME end-users in Canada.
 Lenovo’s ultimate goal is to bring technology value to more and more people and businesses.

 Lenovo already had a strong reputation in the enterprise and public sector.
 Why go into the SME industry?
 What was the deciding factor to tackle that sector?